-When using the MySQL Installer to install MySQL Server, it creates the my.ini in the default location, and the user executing MySQL Installer is granted full permissions to this new my.ini file.
+When using the MySQL Installer to install MySQL Server, it creates the my.ini at the default location, and the user executing MySQL Installer is granted full permissions to this new my.ini file.

-In other words, be sure that the MySQL Server user has permission to read the my.ini file.
+In other words, be sure that the MySQL Server user has permission to read the ${\tt my.ini}$ file.